rudrijoshi/Workday_Scheduler/README.md

 You are required to submit the following for review:

-* The URL of the deployed application
+* The URL of the deployed application.:https://rudrijoshi.github.io/Assignment5/

-* The URL of the GitHub repository, with a unique name and a README describing the project
+ * The URL of the GitHub repository.:https://github.com/rudrijoshi/Assignment5

 - - -
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.